H&J Medical Supplies Education Hub

 The Four Parts of Medicare

-- Part A (Hospital Insurance): Covers inpatient hospital care, skilled nursing facility stays, hospice, etc.
+• Part A (Hospital Insurance): Covers inpatient hospital care, skilled nursing facility stays, hospice and some home health services.

-- Part B (Medical Insurance): Helps pay for doctor visits, preventive care, outpatient services, and supplies.
+• Part B (Medical Insurance): Helps pay for doctor visits, preventive care, outpatient services and necessary supplies.

-- Part C (Medicare Advantage): Offered by private companies; combines Parts A & B (often Part D), plus extra benefits.
+• Part C (Medicare Advantage): Offered by private companies; combines Parts A and B (and often Part D) plus extra benefits.

-- Part D (Prescription Drug Coverage): Covers prescription drugs; offered by Medicare-approved insurers.
+• Part D (Prescription Drug Coverage): Covers prescription drugs; offered through Medicare‑approved insurers.

 Eligibility & Enrollment